Current Portfolio

 Rebalance via SIP

-Instead of selling equity, pause your equity SIP and direct all new monthly investments into Debt until the target ratio is met.
+Instead of selling equity, pause your SIP and direct new cash into Debt until the target ratio is met.
 This avoids selling and paying LTCG tax.

 Zero Tax Strategy